UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

-There are different types of individual and family health plans available for low-income people in Idaho.
+Different types of individual and family health plans are available for low-income people in Idaho.
 They include Medicare, Medicaid, and private health insurance plans that offer reduced rates for people with low-income levels.

 The Medicare Advantage program has four types of plans available for Idaho residents.
 These are: